cmb69/cryptographp_xh/README.md

 ## Requirements

 Cryptographp\_XH is a plugin for [CMSimple\_XH](https://www.cmsimple-xh.org/).
-It requires CMSimple\_XH ≥ 1.6.3
+It requires CMSimple\_XH ≥ 1.7.0
-and PHP ≥ 5.4.0 with the gd and session extensions.
+and PHP ≥ 5.4.0 with the gd extension.

 ## Download